-Our process for managing credit risk includes the critical components of our risk management framework described in "Risk Management - Overview and Structure of Risk Management" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Quarterly Report on Form 10-Q, as well as the following:
+The firm's process for managing credit risk includes the critical components of the risk management framework described in "Risk Management - Overview and Structure of Risk Management" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Quarterly Report on Form 10-Q, as well as the following:

-- Monitoring compliance with established credit risk limits and reporting our credit exposures and credit concentrations; - Establishing or approving underwriting standards; - Assessing the likelihood that a counterparty will default on its payment obligations; - Measuring our current and potential credit exposure and losses resulting from a counterparty default; - Using credit risk mitigants, including collateral and hedging; and - Maximizing recovery through active workout and restructuring of claims.
+- Monitoring compliance with established credit risk limits and reporting the firm's credit exposures and credit concentrations: - Establishing or approving underwriting standards; - Assessing the likelihood that a counterparty will default on its payment obligations; - Measuring the firm's current and potential credit exposure and losses resulting from a counterparty default; - Using credit risk mitigants, including collateral and hedging; and - Maximizing recovery through active workout and restructuring of claims.

-We also perform credit reviews, which include initial and ongoing analyses of our counterparties.
-For substantially all of our credit exposures, the core of our process is an annual counterparty credit review.
+The firm also performs credit reviews, which include initial and ongoing analyses of counterparties.
+For substantially all of the firm's credit exposures, the core of the process is an annual counterparty credit review.
 A credit review is an independent analysis of the capacity and willingness of a counterparty to meet its financial obligations, resulting in an internal credit rating.
 The determination of internal credit ratings also incorporates assumptions with respect to the nature of and outlook for the counterparty's industry, and the economic environment.
 Senior personnel, with expertise in specific industries, inspect and approve credit reviews and internal credit ratings.

-Our risk assessment process may also include, where applicable, reviewing certain key metrics, including, but not limited to, delinquency status, collateral values, Fair Isaac Corporation credit scores and other risk factors.
+The firm's risk assessment process may also include, where applicable, reviewing certain key metrics, including, but not limited to, delinquency status, collateral values, Fair Isaac Corporation credit scores and other risk factors.

-Our credit risk management systems capture credit exposure to individual counterparties and on an aggregate basis to counterparties and their subsidiaries.
-These systems also provide management with comprehensive information about our aggregate credit risk by product, internal credit rating, industry, country and region.
+The firm's credit risk management systems capture credit exposure to individual counterparties and on an aggregate basis to counterparties and their subsidiaries.
+These systems also provide management with comprehensive information about the firm's aggregate credit risk by product, internal credit rating, industry, country and region.